Life Long Learning: Continuing Education and Professional Development at IHPME

 Applications of Artificial Intelligence (AI) in Health Certificate

-This four-day certificate program will prepare learners to apply innovations in AI for health.
+This eight-week online certificate program will prepare learners to apply innovations in AI for health.
 Learners will gain an understanding of fundamental concepts of AI, current applications and emerging trends of AI for health, and a practical understanding of how to implement AI for health in their own organizations.
 Our AI certificate program is unique and specific to health applications, and will focus on how to implement AI innovations to improve the health of patients and other consumers.
 Note: This certificate will not cover in depth AI material taught traditionally in Engineering or Computer Science.
 Our instructors have real-life experience in applying AI for health.

-Masterclass in Sustainable Healthcare
+Masterclass in Sustainable Health Systems

 Climate change is recognized as the greatest threat to global health in the 21st century (Lancet, 2018; WHO, 2015; UCL/Lancet Commission, May 2009).
 Canada’s healthcare system is a large, resource-intensive sector of the Canadian economy, responsible for at least 4.6% of national carbon dioxide emissions annually (Eckelman, 2018).
 While the sector dedicated to extending and improving our quality of life is a significant contributor to a phenomenon putting human health at risk, there is a significant opportunity for the health sector to develop and implement sustainability interventions that protect, promote, and prioritize health.